COL Bruce Pulver

 Biography

-Colonel Bruce R. Pulver is a native of Melbourne, Florida.
-He holds a Bachelor of Music Education degree from the University of Southern Mississippi and a Master of Music Education degree from Old Dominion University in Norfolk, Virginia.
+Colonel Bruce R. Pulver hails from Melbourne, Fla..
+He holds a Bachelor of Music Education degree from the University of Southern Mississippi, where he studied conducting with Dr. Thomas Fraschillo, and a Master of Music Education degree from Old Dominion University in Norfolk, Va., where he studied with Dennis Zeisler.

 Colonel Pulver and his wife, Dianne, have two children.
-Their daughter is a music educator in Houston, Texas, and mother to their two grandchildren.
-Their son is a First Lieutenant in the U.S. Army Corps of Engineers.
+Their daughter is a music educator in Houston, Tex., and mother to their two grandchildren.
+Their son is a Captain in the U.S. Army Corps of Engineers.